 Maraviroc was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Long-term animal carcinogenicity studies of maraviroc showed no drug-related increases in tumor incidence at exposures approximately 11 times those observed in humans at the therapeutic dose.
+Long-term animal carcinogenicity studies of maraviroc in rats showed no drug-related increases in tumor incidence at exposures approximately 11 times those observed in humans at the therapeutic dose.

 Reproductive toxicity has been evaluated in rats and rabbits.
 Maraviroc produced no adverse effects on fertility of male or female rats at doses of MVC that produced exposures (based on area under the curve [AUC]) up to 20-fold higher than in humans given the recommended 300-mg, twice-daily dose.

 Placental and Breast Milk Passage

 Minimal placental passage was demonstrated in a study of single-dose maraviroc in rhesus macaques that showed poor placental transfer and rapid clearance from infant monkeys’ blood.2 Studies in lactating rats indicate that maraviroc is extensively secreted into rat milk.1

 Human Studies in Pregnancy

 A U.S./European study of intensive, steady-state, 12-hour pharmacokinetic profiles in the third trimester, and at least 2 weeks postpartum, included 18 women taking maraviroc as part of clinical care.3 Sixty-seven percent of the women in the study were taking MVC 150 mg twice daily with a protease inhibitor; 11% took 300 mg BID and 22% took an alternative regimen.
 The geometric mean ratios for third-trimester versus postpartum AUC was 0.72; the geometric mean ratio for maximum MVC concentration in the third trimester versus maximum MVC concentration postpartum was 0.70.
 Despite an overall 30% decrease in maraviroc exposure during pregnancy and 15% decrease in Ctrough, Ctrough exceeded the minimum target concentration of 50 ng/mL, and only one woman had a Ctrough below that level both during pregnancy and postpartum.
 These data suggest that the standard adult dose adjusted for concomitant antiretroviral (ARV) drugs seems appropriate in pregnancy.
 A review of drug interactions between ARV drugs and oral contraceptives found that it is safe to coadminister oral contraceptives with maraviroc.4

 Placental and Breast Milk Passage